Home Buyer’s Guide: Identifying & Addressing Mold with MD Mold Testing in Maryland

 There are a few things shoppers should never take a seller’s word for; not necessarily because the seller is dishonest, but because they might not know about the problem.
 Such is the case with mold growth, which goes undetected in many American homes.
 These spores not only spread rapidly, they also cannot be completely eradicated.
 In other words, they are a permanent, i.e., expensive problem.

-The difficulty with mold is the is often grows out of sight, such as on the backside of drywall and other concealed areas that are in close to leaking pipes.
+The difficulty with mold is that it often grows out of sight, such as on the backside of drywall and other concealed areas that are close to leaking pipes.
 Fueled by moisture, these spores multiply like gremlins and can be quite costly to remediate.
 More importantly, mold can produce irritants and allergens that cause serious health problems for the home’s occupants.